7 Manitoba indoor water parks you want to be at right now

 Victoria Inn Winnipeg, 1808 Wellington Ave

-Kidlets never tire of Victoria Inn’s venerable Dino Beach water park (my 6-year-old still asks about the “dinosaur hotel”).
+Kidlets never tire of Victoria Inn’s venerable Dino Beach water park (they will repeatedly ask about the “dinosaur hotel”).
 The Jurrasic-themed pool manages to pack in four water slides, plus a hot tub, catering to kids of all ages.

 Weekend getaway to a resort